CHARLESTON, West Virginia — The sea of striking teachers gathered in the Capitol here was dotted with red bandanas.

 Chuck Kinder, a now-retired University of Pittsburgh professor, packed up his life in 1994 and moved home to live among his native mountain people.
 To colleagues mystified by his decision he quoted Flannery O’Connor.
 I think of these words often: “To know oneself is to know one’s region.”

-Molly Born is a Report for America corps member covering West Virginia’s southern coalfields for RFA host news organization, West Virginia Public Broadcasting.
+Molly Born is a Report for America corps member and Galloway Fellow, part of our central Appalachia reporting project which is made possible by the Galloway Family Foundation.
+Molly is covering West Virginia’s southern coalfields for RFA host news organization, West Virginia Public Broadcasting.